ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 ## Building the Project

-This project is built with Rust, so after installing Cargo, you can compile and run the project with `cargo run`.
+This project is built with Rust, so after installing Cargo, you can compile and run the project with `cargo run`

 For a standalone executable you can run `cargo build --release` and copy just the executable from `target/build`

-If you are interested in understanding the source before making changes, check out the [achitecture document](./ARCHITECTURE.md).
+If you are interested in understanding the source before making changes, check out the [achitecture document](./ARCHITECTURE.md)